adamzkover/fimea-risk-medications-cds-hooks/README.md

 A [CDS Hooks](https://cds-hooks.hl7.org/) service that checks patient medications against the Finnish [National High-Risk Medicines Classification](https://fimea.fi/en/databases_and_registers/national-risk-medicines-classification) from Fimea.

+## Disclaimer

+**NOT FOR CLINICAL USE**

+This service is a demonstration project developed for the Nordic Health Data Hackathon in Helsinki, January 2026.
+It is intended solely to showcase the CDS Hooks standard and technical integration capabilities.

+**This software:**
+- Is NOT validated for clinical use
+- Is NOT approved or certified by any regulatory authority
+- Should NOT be used for any real healthcare decision-making
+- Should NOT be used in production clinical environments
+- Is provided "AS IS" without warranty of any kind

+Healthcare professionals must rely on their clinical judgment and validated, approved systems for patient care decisions.
+The developers assume no liability for any consequences resulting from the use or misuse of this software.

 ## Overview

 This service: